LedgeDash/unum/docs/configuration-language.md

 ## Next

-`Next` specifies the function or functions that should invoke next with my user function's return value.
+`Next` specifies the function or functions that should be invoked next with my user function's return value.
 It is either a single JSON object with a **Name** and a **Conditional** field or an array of such elements.

 The **Name** field is the next function's name.
 It should match one of the names from the `unum-template.yaml` (See [unum Template Documentation](https://github.com/LedgeDash/unum-compiler/blob/main/docs/template.md) for more details).